 "The advancement of medical knowledge and the availability of new diagnostic and treatment options have brought enormous progress for many childhood diseases.

 have brought enormous progress for many childhood diseases.
-This has meant that infant mortality has fallen dramatically over the last century.
-However, it has also meant that children with diseases that were previously considered lethal are now chronically ill, creating new clinical scenarios for patients, their families and professionals".
+This has led to an enormous decrease in infant mortality over the last century.
+However, it has also resulted in children suffering from diseases that were previously considered lethal now becoming chronically ill, causing new clinical scenarios to emerge for patients, their families and professionals."

-combat the symptoms of different pathologies, prevent future discomfort, slow down the effects of degenerative processes, strengthen the body, improve or optimise functionality, reduce pain and increase well-being and quality of life".
+combat the symptoms of different pathologies, prevent future discomfort, slow the effects of degenerative processes, strengthen the body, improve or optimize functionality, reduce pain and increase well-being and quality of life."

-"Rare diseases are poorly understood by a large part of the healthcare workforce, which greatly delays their diagnosis and leads to inequities in their management.
-For these reasons, European, Spanish and regional health policies are directing their efforts to improve the care of these pathologies through the creation of centres of reference".
+"Rare diseases are little known by a large part of healthcare personnel, which greatly delays their diagnosis and leads to inequities in their management.
+For these reasons, health policies, both European and Spanish and regional, direct their efforts to improve the care of these pathologies through the creation of reference centers."

 Rare diseases have a low prevalence and a high level of clinical complexity, which makes their diagnosis very difficult.
 It is therefore not surprising that a high percentage of such cases have to be referred to specialised clinical centres and, ultimately, to non-diagnostic case programmes.
 SpainUDP is one such programme, created by the Institute for Research on Rare Diseases (Instituto de Salud Carlos III) in an attempt to respond to the large number of consultations received at this centre on undiagnosed cases.
 SpainUDP offers a multidisciplinary approach to patients who have been seeking a diagnosis for their disease for a long time without getting a clear answer.
 The procedure used at SpainUDP to try to obtain a diagnosis for these patients is based on the exhaustive and individualised study of each case, the use of the latest technological advances in the field of genomics and the establishment of international information exchange systems.